 At Varlack Legal Services, we have experience in all levels of appeals in various areas of law.
-In simple terms, an appeal is a petition filed by a party to a higher court to ask for review of a decision that he/she does not agree with.
+In simple terms, an appeal is a petition filed by a party to a higher court to ask for a review of a decision that he/she does not agree with.
 In California, appeals usually start at the Court of Appeals, which is divided into six districts and progress to the Supreme Court in rare cases.

-At the federal level, appeals from the United States District Courts in the State of California are made to the U.S. Ninth Circuit Court of Appeals, and in rare cases to the U.S. Supreme Court.
+At the federal level, appeals from the United States District Courts in the State of California are made to the U.S. Ninth Circuit Court of Appeals, and, in rare cases, to the U.S. Supreme Court.

 If you hire us to handle your appeal, rest assured that you are hiring an experienced advocate who is admitted to the California Bar as well as the 9th Circuit Court of Appeals.
-Attorney Tiega Varlack, and her team have drafted arguments that have been presented in the 9th Circuit as well as the California Supreme Court and are aware of what works when winning is the only option.
+Attorney Tiega Varlack and her team have drafted arguments that have been presented in the 9th Circuit as well as the California Supreme Court and are aware of what works when winning is the only option.

 If you have a matter that you believe warrants an appeal, contact VLS as soon as possible because there are strict deadlines that must be followed in order to gain a higher court’s review.

-The appeals process usually involves an opening brief and reply, a closing brief and, if requested, oral argument.
-One of the key differences between the California Superior Court, where cases usually start, and the Appellate Courts is that, at the appellate level, the cases are usually decided by a three-judge panel, whereas at the Superior Court level a single judge decides most issues.
+The appeals process usually involves an opening brief and reply, a closing brief and, if requested, an oral argument.
+One of the key differences between the California Superior Court, where cases usually start, and the Appellate Courts is that, at the appellate level, the cases are usually decided by a three-judge panel, whereas at the Superior Court level, a single judge decides most issues.

 Regarding constitutional law, every person has inalienable rights that our founding fathers bestowed to all persons in America.
 Our rights include the right to free speech, religious freedom, freedom of association, freedom in our person, and the right to due process and equal protection of law, to name a few.
-When the government acts to infringe on these rights this can be construed as a violation of constitutional law and you may be able to seek redress for your injuries.
-But again, constitutional law can be very fact specific and there are strict guidelines of how to seek recovery for your injuries.
-Therefore, If you feel that your rights have been violated contact us today and we will be happy to discuss your issue.
+When the government acts to infringe on these rights, this can be construed as a violation of constitutional law and you may be able to seek redress for your injuries.
+But again, constitutional law can be very fact-specific, and there are strict guidelines of how to seek recovery for your injuries.
+Therefore, If you feel that your rights have been violated, contact us today, and we will be happy to discuss your issue.

-Free Consultation with a Hayward Appellate and Constitutional Law Attorney — Serving the Bay Area and Beyond
+Free Consultation with a Hayward Appellate and Constitutional Law Attorney

-Based in Hayward, California VLS handles appeals and cases involving constitutional law throughout the San Francisco Bay area and beyond.
+Based in Hayward, California, VLS handles appeals and cases involving constitutional law throughout the San Francisco Bay area and beyond.